fairhopeweb/ghostseeder/README.md

 └── ubuntu-22.10-desktop-amd64.iso.torrent

 1 directory, 5 files
+$ python cli.py -f torrents/
 ```

 The script will search for all `.torrent` files in the folder passed to it.
-Run this on your server/seedbox:
+For example, run this on your server/seedbox:

 ```
-$ nohup python ghostseeder/ghostseeder.py -f torrents/ &>> output.log &
+$ nohup python cli.py -f torrents/ &>> output.log &
 ```

-This will keep the script running in the background and store logs in `output.log`
+This will run the script in the background and store logs in `output.log`

 * `-f`, `--folder` your directory containing `.torrent` files.
 Torrent files should be from a private tracker and the announce url should contain your unique passkey
 * `-p`, `--port` the port number announced to the tracker to receive incoming connections.
 Used if you want to change the port number announced to the tracker.
 Optional, defaults to `6881`